-Visit Metlink Melbourne for times and more detail about public transport options.
+Visit Public Transport Victoria for times and more detail about public transport options.

 Maps and directions to IBAS are available on this website.

 Heidelberg Station (on the Eltham/Hurstbridge line) is adjacent to the Austin Hospital.
-It is a 5-10 minute walk from the station to either the Bowen Centre or the Sleep/Respiratory Laboratory (see maps and directions page).
+It is a 5-10 minute walk from the station to the Sleep and Respiratory Laboratory (see maps and directions page).

 IBAS can be reached by buses that stop either at Heidelberg train station or along Burgundy Street.

-The following buses stop at Heidelberg Station, which is then a 5-10 minute walk through the Austin Hospital to the Bowen Centre or Sleep/Respiratory Laboratory (see maps and directions page).
+The following buses stop at Heidelberg Station, which is then a 5-10 minute walk through the Austin Hospital to the Sleep and Respiratory Laboratory (see maps and directions page).

 546: Melbourne University via Clifton Hill